bta30/json_tracer_benchmarks/README.md

 # JSON Tracer Benchmarks
 Executes benchmarks for the JSON Tracer

+## Dependencies
+This requires and AMD64 machine running Linux with core utils, g++, git, cmake, make and m4.

 ## How to use
 First, clone this repository, recursively cloning submodules:
 ```